Dave Treen: 1972

 After a decade of service on the Republican State Central Committee, Treen was named as the Louisiana Republican national committeeman for a two-year stint that began in 1972.
 He succeeded his former ticket mate, Tom Stagg, who later was appointed as a U.S. District judge in Shreveport.

-Later in 1972, Treen ran for the open Louisiana's 3rd congressional district seat vacated by conservative Democrat Patrick T. Caffery of New Iberia.
+Later in 1972, Treen ran for the open seat in Louisiana's 3rd congressional district vacated by conservative Democrat Patrick T. Caffery of New Iberia.
 At the time, the district included the Acadiana and Greater New Orleans parishes of Iberia, Lafourche, St. Charles, St. Mary, and Terrebonne, as well as parts of Jefferson and St. Martin parishes.
 Treen defeated Democrat J. Louis Watkins Jr. with 71,090 (54 percent) to 60,521 (46 percent) votes on November 7, 1972.
 On the same day, incumbent President Richard Nixon, a Republican, carried Louisiana in winning reelection.
 Republicans also had a net gain of 12 seats in the U.S. House.